dineshgurum8/datafun-06-eda/README1.md

-# Project 6 - Exploratory Data Analysis of the Customer Churn
+# Project 6 - Exploratory Data Analysis of the Titanic Dataset

-This project is use to analyze the Customer data to based on churn
+This project uses a combination of Python and Markdown to create an initial data story of the sinking of the Titanic.
+Class, Sex, and Age will all be explored in relation to survival.

 The project includes a project virtual environment with popular libraries for data analytics including pandas, matplotlib, and seaborn, and uses a common process for exploratory data analysis projects.